hschellman/computing-basics/_includes/al9_token.md

 ~~~
 {: .bash} -->

-You should be able to read files at remove sites now.
+You should be able to read files at remote sites now.
 You may need to repeat the `htgettoken` as the interactive tokens are pretty short-lived.
 Batch jobs do their own tokens.